Arjun-Bhattarai/NetRecon/README.md

 ## 🚀 Overview

-**NetRecon** is a lightweight yet powerful network scanning tool built using Python and Nmap.
+**NetRecon** is a lightweight yet powerful network scanning tool built using Python & Nmap.
 It helps users explore their local network by discovering connected devices, identifying open ports, classifying device types, and analyzing potential security risks.

 Designed for learning, cybersecurity practice, and basic network auditing.